HnG-Server-Picker/HnG-Server-Picker/README.md

    Yes.
 Blocking the servers doesn't restrict you from joining a friends match, or being a squad member and joining a match.

+3. Do I need to block / unblock servers every time I open the app?

+   No. The app will remember your previously blocked severs, and selected language from when you last had it open.

+4. What happens when I close the app?

+   When closed, all firewall rules will be deleted instantly and all servers will be in an unblocked state.

-3. Is this cheating?
+5. Is this cheating?
 Can I get banned for this?

-   No. This application only blocks servers (IP's) using the windows firewall.
-I have not checked with the developers if this is allowed, but no game files are being changed so it is safe to use.
+   No this is not cheating, no game files are being changed.
+This application only blocks servers (IP's) using the windows firewall.
+I have not checked with the developers if this is allowed, so use at your own risk.

 ❤️**Special Mention**

 Big shoutout to Beng_ who made a guide in 2022 on blocking H&G IP's using the windows firewall.
 Without this, I wouldn't of been able to create this app, so big thanks to him.
-You can find the guide here: https://hngguide.dudwire.com/
+You can find his guide here: https://hngguide.dudwire.com/